 College Completion through Prior Learning Assessment

 CAEL is working with leaders at the federal and state levels to meet our country’s college completion agenda by promoting policy to help workers earn college credit for what they already know.
-Using a process called Prior Learning Assessment (PLA), students can have their skills and competencies evaluated for college credit.
-CAEL is advocating for coverage of PLA by Pell grants, Individual Training Accounts (under the workforce system), and state financial aid plans.
-Supported by the Joyce Foundation, CAEL is working in Arkansas, Indiana and Washington to assist these states in developing an effective approach to PLA to help their nontraditional adult learners, including veterans.
+Using PLA, students can have their skills and competencies evaluated for college credit.
+At the federal level, CAEL is advocating for coverage of PLA by Pell grants, Individual Training Accounts (under the workforce system), and state financial aid plans.
+With support from Lumina Foundation, CAEL is working with statewide systems in Montana and Ohio, as well as with the Texas A&M University System to assist these states in developing an effective approach to PLA to help their nontraditional adult learners, including veterans.
+CAEL is also working on similar efforts in Idaho and Tennessee.

 Sign up to receive updates on CAEL’s Prior Learning Assessment policy activities